richardschoen/iforgit/knowledge/setup_ibmi_ssh_user.md

 CHGAUT OBJ('/home/SSHUSER1/.ssh') USER(*PUBLIC) OBJAUT(*NONE) DTAAUT(*SAME)
 ```
 ### Create SSH  public/private keys for user from 5250 session
-``Log in as the user: SSHUSER1 and start a QShell session.
+❗ ```Log in as the user: SSHUSER1 and start a QShell session.
 These steps should run form the logged in user profile.```
 ```
 STRQSH
 ```